m3g/CellListMap.jl/docs/src/ParticleSystem.md

-# PeriodicSystems interface
+# ParticleSystem interface

-The `PeriodicSystems` interface facilitates the use of `CellListMap` for the majority of cases.
+The `ParticleSystem` interface facilitates the use of `CellListMap` for the majority of cases.

 !!! note
     - This interface requires `CellListMap.jl` version `0.8.30` or greater.